MicrosoftDocs/OfficeDocs-SharePoint/migration/managed-metadata-migration.md

 - IT_Sharepoint_Server_Top
 - SPMigration
 - M365-collaboration
-description: "Migrating Managed Metadata "
+description: "Migrating Managed Metadata using the SPMT"
 ---

 # Migrating Managed Metadata to SharePoint Online Using the SPMT